 Annual Cash Incentive Awards.
 Our annual incentive award plan is intended to: (i) compensate participants directly if strategic and financial performance targets are achieved and (ii) reward participants for performance on those activities that are most directly under their control and for which they are held accountable.
 Corporate, business unit and individual performance goals under the annual incentive plan are linked to the annual business plan and budget.
 Bonuses are a function of the company's overall financial performance, the participant's individual performance and Board approval.
-Bonuses are based upon the success of two factors: a financial performance factor or "FPF" (ranging from 0 to 1.5 maximum), which measures earnings before interest and taxes and working capital management; and a personal performance factor or "PPF" (ranging from

-0 to 1.5 maximum) which measures whether the executive has attained certain goals agreed to by the executive, his supervisor, and the Board.
+Bonuses are based upon the success of two factors: a financial performance factor or "FPF" (ranging from 0 to 1.5 maximum), that measures earnings before interest and taxes or "EBIT" and working capital management; and a personal performance factor or "PPF" (ranging from 0 to 1.5 maximum) that measures whether the executive has attained certain goals agreed to by the executive, the executive's supervisor, and the Board.
 The bonus formula is based on the product of the participant's base salary, the participant's target bonus percentage, the FPF and the PPF.
 To qualify for a minimum payout under the bonus plan, the business unit must achieve at least 80% of its plan's EBIT and 90% of its working capital plan target for the year.
 We believe that this philosophy encourages Wabtec and our executives to establish ambitious goals and that it promotes teamwork, productivity and profitability.
 Overall, total cash compensation (the sum of salary and bonus) for our executive officers are competitive with market practice for similar executive positions in similar companies when performance goals under the annual bonus plan are achieved.
-Target bonuses and performance factors were approved by the Compensation Committee at its meeting in February 2006.
-For 2006, the company achieved a financial performance factor of 1.2545 based on exceeding EBIT and working capital plan targets.
-The personal performance factors achieved by each of our named executive officers were the following: Albert J. Neupaver-1.378, Alvaro Garcia-Tunon-1.348, Barry Pennypacker-1.355, Anthony J. Carpani-1.451, Timothy J. Logan-1.178.
+Target bonuses and performance factors were approved by the Compensation Committee at its meeting in February 2007.
+The EBIT and Working Capital targets were \$171.5 million and 9.6% respectively.
+For 2007, the company achieved a financial performance factor of .9917 based on exceeding EBIT and working capital plan targets.
 If both the financial performance factor and the applicable personal performance factor were achieved, the named executive officers would earn 100% of their target bonus.

-The bonus targets for 2006 for each of the named executive officers as a percentage of base salary were:
+The bonus targets for 2007 for each of the named executive officers as a percentage of base salary were:

+Name Target

 Albert J. Neupaver 50%

 Alvaro Garcia-Tunon 50%

-Barry L. Pennypacker 50%
+William E. Kassling(1) n/a

+Anthony J. Carpani 50%

 Timothy J. Logan 50%

-Anthony J. Carpani 50%
+(1) Mr. Kassling did not participate in the Executive Incentive Plan.

-Mr. Neupaver, Mr. Garcia-Tunon, Mr. Pennypacker, Mr. Logan and Mr. Carpani each participated in the annual incentive plan and each of them, due to their individual performance and the company's performance, exceeded their target bonus.
+Mr. Neupaver, Mr. Garcia-Tunon, Mr. Logan and Mr. Carpani each participated in the annual incentive plan and each of them, due to their individual performance and the company's performance, exceeded their target bonus.
 The bonuses received as a result are reflected in the non-equity incentive plan compensation column of the "Summary Compensation Table" below.
-Mr. Kassling did not participate in the annual bonus program; instead the Compensation Committee awarded him an annual bonus for 2006 equal to \$300,000 based on his leadership and his performance as Chairman of Wabtec during 2006.